Blue-throated wrasse: Human usage

 Blue-throated wrasse are a quarry species for recreational and commercial fisheries.
 Live fish have been marketed since the early 1990s and the total catch of this species and of N. fucicola increased from less than 10 tonnes to nearly |60 tonnes in 1995/96.
-The main market being restaurants in Sydney.
+The main market is restaurants in Sydney.
 It is frequently caught using hook and line but it is also taken by trawlers and by commercial gillnets.
 Spearfishers also take this species, and it is common bycatch in lobster fisheries.
 Some states in Australia have set bag limits.

 Conservation

-The blue-throated wrasse is subject to a minimumsize in Vicorie (28 cm) and in Tasmania (30 cm) and fishing licenses are restricted in each of thee states.
+The blue-throated wrasse is subject to a minimum size limit in Vicorie (28 cm) and in Tasmania (30 cm) and fishing licenses are restricted in each of thee states.
 The biology of this species makes it vulnerable to fishing pressure as the large, territorial males are most easily taken and this leads to a reduction in breeding success and lower recruitment into the population, There are concerns that the larger minimum size for catch in Tasmania does not provide adequate protection.

 Habitat deterioration caused by pollution and sedimentation may also affect this species.